Bob Seger: Later years: 1988–present

-Bob Seger's next record was 1991's The Fire Inside, at a time when glam metal, grunge and alternative rock were taking the forefront.
-His new music found little visibility on the radio or elsewhere.
-The same was true of 1995's It's a Mystery, although the album was certified gold (500,000 copies sold).
-However, in 1994, Seger released Greatest Hits; the compilation album was his biggest-ever record in terms of sales, selling nearly 10 million copies in the United States as of 2010.
-Seger did go back on the road again for a 1996 tour, which was successful and sold the fourth-largest number of tickets of any North American tour that year.
-(Seger was once known for his concerts in small venues, as witnessed with his appearance at the 18th Amendment in Omaha, Nebraska.)
+Seger's next record was 1991's The Fire Inside, at a time when glam metal, grunge and alternative rock were at the forefront.
+His new music found little viability on radio or elsewhere.
+The same was true of 1995's It's a Mystery, although it was certified gold (500,000 copies sold).
+But in 1994, Seger released Greatest Hits.
+The compilation was his biggest-ever record in terms of sales, selling nearly 10 million copies in the United States as of 2010.
+Seger went out for a 1996 tour, which sold the fourth-largest number of tickets of any North American tour that year.

-Seger took a sabbatical from the music business for about ten years to spend time with his wife and two young children.
-In 2001 and 2002, Seger won the prestigious Port Huron to Mackinac Boat Race aboard his 52 ft sailboat Lightning.
-He subsequently sold the boat.
+He took a sabbatical from the music business from 1997 to 2005 to spend time with his wife and children.
+In 2001, and again in 2002, he won the prestigious Port Huron to Mackinac Boat Race aboard his 52 ft sailboat Lightning.
 He was inducted into the Rock and Roll Hall of Fame on March 15, 2004.
-Fellow Detroiter Kid Rock gave the induction speech and Michigan Governor Jennifer Granholm proclaimed that date Bob Seger Day in his honor.
-In 2005, Seger was featured singing with 3 Doors Down on the song "Landing in London" from their Seventeen Days album.
+Fellow Detroiter Kid Rock gave the induction speech and Michigan Governor Jennifer Granholm proclaimed the date Bob Seger Day in his honor.
+In 2005, Bob Seger & the Silver Bullet Band were inducted into the Michigan Rock and Roll Legends Hall of Fame, and Seger was featured singing with 3 Doors Down on the song "Landing in London" from their Seventeen Days album.

-Bob Seger & The Silver Bullet Band were inducted into the Michigan Rock and Roll Legends Hall of Fame in 2005.

-Seger's first new album in eleven years, titled Face the Promise, was released in 2006.
-In its first 45 days, it sold more than 400,000 copies.
-The album sold over 1.2 million copies, returning Seger to platinum status and staying on the Billboard chart for several months.
-His supporting tour was also eagerly anticipated, with many shows selling out within minutes.
-Showing that Seger's legendary appeal in Michigan had not diminished, all 10,834 tickets available for his first show at Grand Rapids' Van Andel Arena sold out in under five minutes; three additional shows were subsequently added, each of which also sold out.
+Seger's first new album in eleven years, Face the Promise, was released in 2006.
+In its first 45 days, it sold over 400,000 copies and went on to sell 1.2 million, returning Seger to platinum status and staying on the Billboard chart for several months.
+The supporting tour was eagerly anticipated, with many shows selling out within minutes.
+Showing that his legendary appeal in Michigan was undiminished, all 10,834 tickets available for his first show at Grand Rapids' Van Andel Arena sold out in under five minutes; three additional shows were subsequently added, each of which also sold out.

-In 2009, Seger released a compilation album titled Early Seger Vol. 1, which contained archival material from the 1970s and 1980s, including some fully or partially re-recorded tracks from his albums Smokin' O.P.'s (1972) and Seven (1974) and some never-before-released songs.
-The album was initially only available for purchase at Meijer stores and then later for download at BobSeger.com.
-Seger contributed piano and vocals on Kid Rock's 2010 album Born Free.
-Seger staged a successful arena tour during 2011, accompanied by the release of a two-CD compilation album, Ultimate Hits: Rock and Roll Never Forgets.
+In 2009, Seger released a compilation album, Early Seger Vol. 1, containing archival material from the 1970s and 1980s, including some fully or partially re-recorded tracks from Smokin' O.P.'s (1972) and Seven (1974), and some never-before-released songs.
+The album was initially only available for purchase at Meijer stores and then later for download at his website.